 Additional duties shall in other respects conform to the conditions in Article 5 of the Agreement on Agriculture.
-Duty according to this Article shall only be levied when the Minister of Agriculture has decided to apply Article 5 of the Agreement on Agriculture and has issued regulations thereon.
+Duty according to this Article shall only be levied when [the Minister who administers agricultural affairs]has decided to apply Article 5 of the Agreement on Agriculture and has issued regulations thereon.